itsoup/organization/README.md

 _Note: This assumes you've run `composer install` (without the `--no-dev` option)._

 **We aim to keep the master branch always deployable.** Exceptions may happen, but they should be extremely rare.

-## Deploy

-There're docker-compose related files that tries to provide an easy way to deploy this project to your infrastructure.
-You should create a docker-compose.override.yml (probably based on the example file provided), and change to your specific needs.

-If you have any problem and need assistance, feel free to use the issues tracker to ask for support.
-However, be patient!
-Your request might take time to be answered.

 ## Changelog